samanazadi1996/Sam.CleanArchitecture/Documents/Localization.md

         }
         ```

-2. Configure RequestLocalization:
+2. Configure RequestLocalization
     * Using `Configure<RequestLocalizationOptions>` settings for default language and supported languages are applied.

-3. Return IServiceCollection:
+3. Return IServiceCollection
     * The method returns `IServiceCollection` with the applied localization settings as an extension.